Sterile Processing Technician Training & Certification

 Hybrid & Online Programs

 As with most healthcare certificate programs, the typical sterile processing program requires students to complete a clinical training component in person.
-There are, however, hybrid program options for students seeking the convenience and flexibility of online sterile process technician schooling.
+However, hybrid program options are available for students seeking the convenience and flexibility of online sterile process technician schooling.

 Some of the most popular online or hybrid programs include: